Is it Right for You?

 Figuring Out Your Countable Income

-This countable income calculation is only for getting MA by disability rules.
-The rules for qualifying for MA that are discussed in DB101’s MA article are totally different and much less complicated.
+This countable income calculation is only for disability-based MA.
+The rules for qualifying for income-based MA are totally different and much less complicated.

 Follow these steps to find out your countable income: